 Also be aware of the downsides of owning a vacation home.
 Your family might not be able to vacation Up North as often as you’d originally intended.
 You might run into greater upkeep costs than you’d expected.
 Also, real estate does not always increase in value.
 As we learned with the housing bubble that peaked in 2007, the market can turn around, expectedly or otherwise.
 Since you’re looking for a vacation home your family can return to year after year, you’ll want to consider the longer-term as well as current trends in real estate.

 With respect to current real estate trends in northern Michigan, sales are up.
-In Emmet County, through October of this year, the median sales price rose 14.9 percent from 2016, and the number of homes sold increased 6.95 percent.
+In Emmet County, through October 2017, the median sales price rose 14.9 percent from 2016, and the number of homes sold increased 6.95 percent.
 And while there is an increase in new construction, there remains an inventory shortage.
 When the housing bubble burst and demand dropped, many skilled workers left our area or the state in order to find other work.
 There was less new home construction for a considerable period of time, resulting in a dearth of five- to ten-year-old homes today.
 There is also a lack of so-called “affordable homes”, in the $100,000 – $250,000 range.
 Builders are finding it hard to keep up with demand as a result of so much skilled labor having left the area.
 Despite the increase in sales, the number of listings has been falling for the past couple years.
 Simply stated, there is not enough supply to satisfy the demand for homes in northern Michigan.

 There are also trends in new home design for our area that you might want to be aware of.
 For one, people want “smart homes” now where they can control security systems, thermostats, and lighting from an app on their phones.
 More attention is being placed on outdoor living spaces and more efficient use of interior space (a “build it better not bigger” mentality).
 As well, there’s more emphasis placed on energy efficiency.